p9malino26/zen-cms/docs/work.md

 # Work, Workers, Worker Pools, and Schedulers

-There are lots of occasions when we want to be able to be able to perform a task in the background, collect logs and other generated output, and then update some kind of status to show when it's complete.
+There are lots of occasions when we want to be able to be able to perform a task in the background, collect logs and other generated output, and then update some kind of status to know when it's complete.
 If something goes wrong, we need to be able to pull diagnostics from it.

 In a small system, maybe running that task asynchronously is enough; and if it is a CPU-intensive task, they you might choose to run that task in a separate Node Worker thread if its on the server, or a browser Web Worker thread if it's in a client web browser.